bcgov/DevEx-Roadmap/_pages/index.md

 <div class="page-section">

-We are building in partnership with our user community – the developers, app builders, startups and public sector innovators - who we expect to use the BCDevExchange.
+We are partnering with our community – the developers, app builders, start-ups and public sector innovators - who we intend to be users of the BCDevExchange.

-Early on we heard from B.C.’s tech community that we should not build the BCDevExchange in isolation, advice we have taken to heart.
+Early on, B.C.’s tech community told us we should not build the BCDevExchange in isolation, advice we have taken to heart.

-That is why everything we do is in the open.
-From the beginning we published the open source code that powers the BCDevExchange app in GitHub, the popular online code sharing platform.
+So we are learning how to work in the open.
+From the beginning we published the open source code that powers the BCDevExchange app in GitHub, the popular online code sharing platform, and worked to openly share a growing number of digital resources, including APIs, code and data.

-We are now sharing our 2016/17 service roadmap as part of our concerted effort to engage with B.C.’s tech community to help shape, refine and contribute to the development of the BCDevExchange.
+We are sharing our 2016/17 service roadmap as part of a concerted effort to engage with B.C.’s tech community to enable them to help shape, refine and contribute to the development of the BCDevExchange.

-We invite you to see what we’re doing and tell us your opinion and advice on how we should provide business value to our user community.
+We invite you to see what doing, and to provide your advice and contributions for how to evolve the BC Developers’ Exchange.

 </div>